niraljain7/devnex/README.md

   - docker-compose up --build

 Swagger will be accessible at - /swagger/
+Admin will be accessible at - /admin/

+Docker compose will start django application, celery worker, and redis server.
 A postman collection with all requests and samples is added to the repo.

-Docker compose will start django application, celery worker, and redis server.
+An sqlite db with dummy data is also added to the repo.